konflux-ci/architecture/architecture/index.md

 - Each sub-service owns its data and logic.
 - Communication among services and participants is always asynchronous.
 - Each sub-service is owned by one team.
 Ownership does not mean that only one team can change the code, but the owning team has the final decision.
-- Minimize shared infrastructure among sub-services
+- Minimize shared resources among sub-services.
 - Participants: onboarding new participants, the flexibility to satisfy the technology preferences of a heterogeneous set of participants.
 Think of this as the ability to easily create an ecosystem and the ability to support that ecosystem’s heterogeneous needs.
 - Security, Privacy, and Governance: Sensitive data is protected by fine-grained access control